llmrel/llmrel.github.io/organizers.md

     </div>
   </div>

 This workshop is supported by three senior academics who serve as advisors.
-Our advisors include (in alphabetical order):
+Our advisors include (listed alphabetically):